-Money: a considerable sum, sat in Bella’s bank account, proceeds from the house sale, proceeds from the marriage that never was.
+Money, a considerable sum, sat in Laura’s bank account, proceeds from the house sale, proceeds from the marriage that never was.

-We took her to a new housing estate, a prestige one at that.
-Showed her a house on a plan, not yet built.
+We took her to a prestige new housing estate.
+Showed Laura a house on a plan, not yet built.
 She chose bathrooms, kitchen cupboards, the tiles to go in all.
-Put a small holding deposit to secure the deal.
+She put a holding deposit to secure the deal.

-She worked hard at being a nurse, enjoyed her role in the hospital.
+Laura worked hard at being a nurse.
+She enjoyed her role in the hospital.

-We came home early one evening, Bella was in bed, an early shift the next day.
-I popped my head round her door, she asked for a glass of fresh orange, and gulped it in one.
-We chatted a while.
-She told me of the beer festival she had been to with The Big I Am.
+Husband and I came home early one evening, Laura was in bed, an early shift the next day.
+I popped my head round her door, she asked for a glass of fresh orange and gulped it in one.
+Laura and I chatted for a while.
+She told me of the beer festival she had been to that afternoon with Mr Big I Am.

-Next day a tale came our way: Bella at the beer festival was paralytic.
+Next day a tale came our way: Laura, at the beer festival, was paralytic.
 I confronted her, asked whether this was true?

 ‘No, you saw me that evening, did I seem drunk to you?‘

 I dismissed the tale, an act of jealousy.
-The same person saw The Big I Am walking in a direction that made no sense.
+The same person saw Mr Big I Am walking in a direction that made no sense.

 I think of the orange juice, the need to drink in one.
-I think of The Big I Am, and the direction his womanising took.
+I think of Mr Big I Am, and the direction his womanising took.

 I look back and I wonder, what was fact?
 What was fiction?